radiantlogic-v8/documentation-new/documentation/configuration/data-sources/data-sources.md

 1. Enter the Connection details.
 These properties vary depending on the type of identity source.
 For LDAP Data Sources:

 PROPERTY	| DESCRIPTION
 -|-
 Host	| Unique name representing the identity source backend.
 Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain”.
-Port	| Auto-populated, non-editable.
-Based on the template.
+Port	| A numeric value indicating the port number the LDAP service is listening on.
-SSL	|  The Secure Data Connector group used to establish a connection to an identity data source in a different network, like one running in an on-prem data center.
+SSL	|  Toggled ON if SSL/TLS should be used in the connection to the backend.
+Enter the SSL port in the Port property.
+Toggled OFF if SSL/TLS should not be used.
+Enter the non-SSL port in the Port property.
-Bind DN	| Details about the identity source backend.
+Bind DN	| Service account credentials that the RadiantOne service should use to connect to the backend.
+Enter a full user DN.
-Bind Password	| Toggled to either OFFLINE (indicates the identity source is not available and should not be accessed by the RadiantOne service) or ACTIVE (indicates the identity source is available and can be accessed by the RadiantOne service).
+Bind Password	| Credentials associated with the account indicated in the Bind DN property.
-Base DN	|  Do not use special characters in the Base DN value.
+Base DN	|  Enter the Remote Base DN or click the **folder** button, select a base DN and then click **OK**.
+Do not use special characters in the Base DN value.

 For Database Data Sources:
 PROPERTY	| DESCRIPTION